linux-surface/surface-control/README.md

-    dtx            Control the latch/dtx-system on the Surface Book 2 help           Prints this message or the help of the given subcommand(s) performance    Control or query the current performance-mode status         Show an overview of the current system status
+    dtx            Control the latch/dtx-system on the Surface Book 2 help           Prints this message or the help of the given subcommand(s) performance    Control or query the current performance-mode profile        Control or query the current platform profile status         Show an overview of the current system status
 ```